peadar/pstack/README.md

    * If you want python2 support, you need the python2 development headers installed.

    * If you want python3 support, you need the python3 source installed to match the distribution of your binary.
+Currently, things only work with python3.9

+   * If you want debuginfod support, you need the elfutils-debuginfod-client-debuginfo package or equivalent

 To build:
 ```